alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 ### .NET memory layout

 At first let's recall how objects are stored in memory.
-When we create an instance of an object then the following structure allocated in the heap:
+When we create an instance of an object then the following structure (array) allocated in the heap:

 ```csharp
 var o = new object();